shinhugh/network-hacking/README.md

 ### dnsmasq
 `dnsmasq` is a DNS and DHCP server.
-- `dnsmasq/clean.conf` provides the configuration for a clean untampered network.
 To start the server, run:
 ```
 dnsmasq -d -C [configuration file]